sysphcd/Docker-Python-Apps/fasterapi_docker/README.md

-# Python in Docker - generate random film details
+# Python Script in Docker - generate random film details

 Dockerfile needs to be specified.  order is important!